 There are currently no immunization requirements for travelers entering Costa Rica directly from the U.S., Europe or Canada.
 You do not need to carry your World Health Organization International Certificate of Vaccination – which is a good thing since unless you work for doctors without borders or the UN you probably don’t have one.

-There is ONE EXCEPTION and that is that anyone (including travelers from the above mentioned regions) who has traveled in the last 90 days to a country where Yellow Fever is endemic must show a record of vaccination.
+Except anyone (including travelers from the above mentioned regions) arriving from a country in South America or Africa where Yellow Fever is endemic (see list) must show a record of vaccination.

-If You Have Traveled to Africa or South America in the Past 90 Days
+If You Have Traveled to Africa or South America

 Even though they were Costa Rican residents and it was obvious to Costa Rican immigration where they were headed no one mentioned that they would not be allowed back in once they landed in South America.